 The Board presently has seven members.
-There are two Class II directors whose terms of office expire in 2022: Ran Nussbaum and Mary Ann Gray, Ph.D.
-Mr. Nussbaum and Dr. Gray, both current directors, have been nominated for reelection at the Annual Meeting by the Nominating and Corporate Governance Committee.
-If elected at the Annual Meeting, each of these nominees would serve until the 2025 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until his or her death, resignation or removal.
+There are two Class III directors whose terms of office expire in 2023: Carl L. Gordon and Tomer Kariv.
+Dr. Gordon and Mr. Kariv, both current directors, have been nominated for reelection at the Annual Meeting by the Nominating and Corporate Governance Committee.
+If elected at the Annual Meeting, each of these nominees would serve until the 2026 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.